 Satechi is known for offering good products for a good price.
 Recent examples: an awesome $30 portable Bluetooth speaker, a high-quality headrest mount for tablets, and a whopping 10,000mAh portable charger for just $50.
 So when the company announced some new lightweight Bluetooth headphones (creatively named "BT Lite Headphones"), it caught my attention.

 With the promise of light weight, good features, and quality sound at $45, I cracked open the package with high expectations.
 At first, the sound produced by the BT Lites is impressive.
 But run through a range of songs and you start to notice a fatal flaw - one severe enough to prevent a buy recommendation entirely.
 Read More

 Like many technophiles, I have a soft spot for wireless audio gear.
 While cord-free is moving in the direction of Wi-Fi and mesh networks at home, the world of portable gear still belongs to Bluetooth.
 Earbuds, headphones, portable speakers - they're all different, and so far none I've tested are perfect.
 Once I find the perfect one in each category, I'll be sure to let you know.

 A few months ago, I reviewed the MEElectronics Air-Fi AF32 - a full-size over-the-ear set of wireless headphones that ended up scoring surprisingly well while at the same time not breaking the bank.
+The other Bluetooth offering available from Meelec is the in-ear Air-Fi AF9, which is precisely what we're taking a look at today.
 Read More